1231635-Amorim/UrbanParkitekts/docs/sprintC/us020/Readme.md

-# US 004 - As an HRM, I want to assign one or more skills to a collaborator.
+# US20 - As a Green Space Manager (GSM), I want to register a green space (garden, medium-sized park or large-sized park) and its respective area.
 [Requirements Engineering](01.requirements-engineering/Readme.md)

 [Analysis](02.analysis/Readme.md)